 Volunteer in Ukraine

-Volunteer Programs in Ukraine
+How to Volunteer in Ukraine

+Ukraine is a very poor destination with a population of around 48 million people, an estimated 1/3 of the population are currently living below the poverty line.
 Volunteering abroad in Ukraine will probably be the most challenging and rewarding experience of your life.
-There are local NGO's and also international organisations working in Ukraine, Peace Corps have placed over 2,000 volunteers in the country since 1992.
-You will usually work around 4 hours per day Monday - Friday so there will be lots of time for you to explore and enjoy your new surrounding.
-You might want to learn basic Russian and Ukrainian phrases to help make the experience easier and more enjoyable.
+There are local NGO's and also international humanitarian organisations working in Ukraine like Peace Corps who have placed over 2,000 volunteers in the country since 1992.
+You will usually work Monday - Friday, and there will be lots of time for you to explore and enjoy your new surrounding.
+You might want to learn basic Ukrainian phrases to help make the experience easier and more enjoyable.

 Location of Projects